 Each unit will be based in the unique environment of West Dean Tapestry Studio, one of the UK's only professional tapestry studios specialising in contemporary design and weaving using traditional techniques.

 The programme fees are payable in advance for each year of study

 Year 1: £1266 (non-residential, covering all three units - payable by 14 December 2021)

 Year 2: £1266 (non-residential, covering all three units - payable by 6 December 2022)

 Accommodation for a three day course, including dinner and breakfast, is available from £283.
 Find out more about accommodation costs here – specific to the timing of each unit.

 The following qualifications will be considered for entry to the Foundation Diploma in Tapestry Weaving:

-Students must complete and return the Application Form and the Questionnaire by Friday 8 June 2018.
+Students must complete and return the application form and the questionnaire by 1 September 2021.

-For standard Terms and Conditions please refer to our online Short Course brochure, specific Terms and Conditions in respect of this course will be sent to successful applicants, this includes a commitment to attend all course dates.
+For standard Terms & Conditions please refer to our Short Course T&Cs.
+Specific T&Cs in respect of this course will be sent to successful applicants, this includes a commitment to attend all course dates.

 For further queries about the course, please call 01243 818300 or email email@example.com